How to Compute the Probability of a Word: What is a Word?

 \section{What is a Word?}

 Despite decades of discussion and debate, there is no single, widely accepted definition of what constitutes a word \citep{haspelmath2023defining}.
-Typically, definitions are made with respect to some system(s) within the language, such as its orthography, phonology, or grammar.
-As a concrete example, one can delineate words using the sound system of a language, assuming they delineate the domain over which certain phonological processes, such as vowel harmony, operate \citep{Hall1999StudiesOT}.
+Typically, definitions are made with respect to some system within the language, such as its orthography, phonology, or grammar.
+As a concrete example, one can delineate words using the sound system of a language: if we assume words define the domain over which certain phonological processes operate (e.g., vowel harmony), we can delineate words based on those processes' boundaries \citep{Hall1999StudiesOT,nespor2007prosodic}.
 Alternatively, one could define words as grammatical elements (e.g., a root plus affixes) that are cohesive, occur in a fixed order, and have a coherent meaning \citep{Dixon2003WordWA}.
-Notably grammatical and phonological words aren't in a one-to-one relationship.
+Notably grammatical and phonological words are non-isomorphic.
 For example, English hyphenated elements like \emph{editor-in-chief} or \emph{mother-in-law} are typically analysed as a single grammatical word that contains multiple phonological words \citep{Dixon2003WordWA}.

 We abstain from this broader discussion here.
-While we use the definition common to natural language processing applications---where words are defined orthographically\footnote{Orthographic words are defined as sequences of characters surrounded by whitespace or other special delimiters, such as \texttt{'} in the English clitic \texttt{'s}.}---our methods only assume the existence of a deterministic set of rules for segmenting a string into words.
+While we use the definition common to natural language processing applications---where words are defined orthographically\footnote{Orthographic words are defined as sequences of characters surrounded by white space or other special delimiters.
+One such delimiter is \wordexample{'}, present in the English clitic \wordexample{'s}.}---our methods only assume the existence of a deterministic set of rules for segmenting a string of characters into words.